-If so, you can export WordPress content to flat text files or Markdown files.
+If so, you can export WordPress posts and other content to flat text files or Markdown files.
 Then, if you would like to update the website, you will just need to edit the particular file and commit the changes to the repository.

 If this sounds a bit too techy for you, please reconsider using a headless CMS.

 No monthly cost of hosting or headless CMS fee